TheDataScienceLabs/DataLab_Multivariate_Calculus/book/labs/4_Greens_Theorem_Labs/planimeter_lab_outline.md

-Here is a rough outline of what needs to be done for the first planimeter lab.
+Here is a rough outline of what needs to be done for the first planimeter lab (week 12).

 - Give instructions on how to wire up/assemble the planimeter

 - Have them print out a PDF (we need to make this) with some geometric shapes of known areas.
-Thes should include:
+These should include:

 	- a square, so that they can measure the side lengths to find the area and calibrate their planimeter
 	- a circle with a diameter equal to the square sidelength, so that they can predict what the planimeter will read and check their answer.